List of In Another World with My Smartphone characters: Other locations

 This country was the most magically advanced country currently in existence.
 It is actively researching obsolete sorcery such as artifacts, ancient magic research, engraving sorcery, talisman arts, enchanting sorcery, beast faith sorcery, and ninjutsu.
 It is also responsible for producing 60% of the magically enhanced weapons and armor that exist, but the success rate is low.
+Long after the Yulong Heavenly Empire was destroyed by the second Phrase Invasion, their territory expand 300 years later, leaving center parts of the Yulong Remnants as the monster-infested wastelands.